 The climate crisis affects our social, economical and environmental futures, so it’s only natural that our decisions as individuals and as a business are made with consideration for the planet.
 Growing up on a farm in the lush hinterland of New Zealand has instilled our brand with strong environmental values from day dot.
 And while 2020 proved challenging for many, it clearly demonstrated the far-reaching impacts of the global supply chain – exposing clear opportunities for improvement.

 As a brand within the beauty industry, we regularly disrupt the status quo in pursuit of better.
-We’ve demonstrated this by being the first beauty brand in the world to be B Corporation certified, and by open-sourcing our innovative formulas for the world to share.
+We’ve demonstrated this by being the first beauty brand in the world to be B Corporation certified.
 Everything we create from products to packaging is developed with a circular mindset, and designed to disappear without causing any harm to our environment or any of the creatures that inhabit it.